Epitalon Peptide Guide: Benefits, Dosing & What to Know

 A longevity researcher I trust told me about Epitalon back in 2019.
 He called it “the closest thing we have to a telomere reset button.”
-That’s either brilliant or completely overblown, and the truth lands somewhere in between – which is actually more interesting than either extreme.
+I remember thinking: that’s either brilliant or completely overblown.

 This guide covers mechanism, dosing, safety, sourcing.
 Everything.
 With appropriate skepticism where warranted and honest enthusiasm where I think it’s deserved.